Welsh Terrier

 • King Edward VIII, JFK, Former UK Prime Minister Clement Attlee and Armie Hammer have all owned Welsh Terriers.

-• The Welsh Terrier is one of the few breeds of dogs that actually sweats.
-This means they can take on a noticeable body odour and may need a bath more frequently than other breeds.
+• The Welsh Terrier is one of the few breeds of dogs that actually sweats, which means they can have a noticeable body odour and may need a bath more frequently than other breeds.

 Get a quote